 Among the costs that can be deducted are those associated with moving Seasonal Workers from one work site to another work site where this was set out in the Approved Recruitment and associated Offer of Employment accepted by the Seasonal Workers.
 Where the move was not set out in the Approved Recruitment and associated Offer of Employment You must pay the full cost of relocating Seasonal Workers.
-See making changes to an Approved Recruitment for further details.
+See <a href="mailto:ma